Train for a Career as a Medical Office Manager

 - Individual resume and cover letter review, tips, and advice

-- Vouchers for both the CMAA and CEHRS certification exams upon graduation (a $210 value)
+- Vouchers for the CMAA, CEHRS, and CBCS certification exams upon completion (a $345 value)

 These resources offer the personalized help you need after completion to transition to the workplace.
 With this individualized help and attention, the majority of our learners are hired within a few months of completion.

 Learn more about Career Step’s career support in this quick interview with several of our Career Advisors.

-Your enrollment includes everything you will need to train for a successful career as a medical office manager.
-Your enrollment includes:
+Your program includes everything you will need to train for a successful career as a medical office manager.
+Your training includes: